nci/gsky/Documents/ows/README.md

 Similar to the previous doc, this one gives a basic understanding about **ArcGIS Pro** which is a desktop variant of the ArcGIS Online (sorry, Windows only, no Mac!).
-This is considerably more complex than the online version, but there is no need to run for your life (wild life will do it instead!).
-We use an example of predicting the future deforestation in Amazon due to proposed new roads.
+This is considerably more complex than the online version, but there is no need to run for your life (wild life will do it instead).
+We use an example of predicting the future deforestation in Amazon wilderness due to the proposed new roads.

+GSKY-Thredds_Integration (\*.pptx and \*.ppsx)
+---

+When a request is received from TerriaMap, GSKY aggregates the contents from several NetCDF files that constitute the area and time slices requested.
+The resulting display is sent back to TerriaMap as a \*.png image, but does not say which NetCDF files have contributed to it.
+This document describes a module added to GSKY to list the \*.nc files and display them as links to download from a THREDDS server.

+Though initially thought that such a functionality would be useful, it was later decided to be of no consequence.
+However, retaining this document for any possible future requirement.

+GSKY_Crawl_MAS (.docx, .pdf, .pptx and .ppsx)
+---

+This document describes the steps involved in setting up datasets for OWS services such as GEOGLAM.
+The Word and PDF documents are detailed and list the process as well as code snippets to explain the process in detail.
+It can be used as a reference for new developers.

+In current production there are seven separate shell scripts that run consecutievely.
+The document describes each separately and also a combined script that incorporates all the seven scripts.

+The PPTX and PPSX describe the process through animated graphics.
+Viewing these 5 min slide shows before reading the Word document will help learn the process quicker.